Tricyrtis, toad lily: planting, growing, care

 Where to plant tricyrtis?

-Plant your toad lilies in shaded or partially shaded situations under cover of trees or bushes that will protect them from heat.
-They can tolerate a sunnier position provided the soil does not dry out in summer.
-Place them in front of borders, shady rockeries, or at edge of a pond or stream.
+Plant your toad lilies in shaded or semi-shaded positions under cover of trees or bushes that will protect them from heat.
+They can tolerate a sunnier position provided soil does not dry out in summer.
+Position them in front of borders, shaded rockeries, or at edge of a pond or a stream.

-If your soil is too dry or too calcareous, try them also in pots — they adapt very well.
-Near house you can easily admire all their refinement.
-They are also perfect to brighten a difficult corner of the garden.
-Their beautiful late-season, star-shaped flowering of delicate blooms can also decorate a shaded balcony or terrace.
+If your soil is too dry or too calcareous, try them in pots as well — they adapt very well.
+Close to the house you can easily admire all their refinement.
+They are also perfect to brighten up a difficult corner of the garden.
+Their beautiful late-season starry flowering of delicate stars can also decorate a shaded balcony or terrace.

-They chiefly prefer deep, light soils rich in organic matter and moist, but will suffer in heavy, clay soils that are waterlogged in winter.
-Avoid overly calcareous soils and favour those slightly acidic to neutral.
+They prefer above all deep, light soils, rich in organic matter and fresh, but will suffer in heavy, clay soils waterlogged in winter.
+Avoid soils that are too calcareous and prefer those slightly acidic to neutral.

 When to plant?

 Plant tricyrtis ideally in autumn if climate is mild and not too wet.
-Otherwise choose spring.
-In all cases, plant outside frost periods.
+Otherwise, choose spring.
+In all cases, always plant outside frost periods.

 How to plant?